Nonlinear $O(3)$ sigma model in discrete complex analysis: Introduction

-If the complex function $f(z)$ (\ref{eq_f}) is (anti-)holomorphic, then its real and imaginary parts satisfy the Cauchy--Riemann equations (or their anti-versions), which are expressible in a coordinate-independent manner as $df \mp i*df=0$.
-Moreover, $N$ is (negative) positive as seen immediately from the positive semi-definiteness of the energy $E$ of (\ref{eq_ineqE}).
-In these holomorphic and anti-holomorphic cases, we have the equality $E=4\pi |N|$, and the (anti-)holomorphic function $f$ gives a classical (anti-)instanton solution.
-The nonlinear $O(3)$ sigma model is used in \cite{BelavPolyak} to describe two-dimensional isotropic ferromagnetism and the general instanton solution with arbitrary $N \in \mathbb{N}$ is obtained there.
+If the complex function $f$ is (anti-)holomorphic, then the Cauchy--Riemann equations (or their anti-versions) hold; equivalently, in a coordinate-independent manner, $df \mp i*df=0$ holds.
+The inequality (\ref{eq_E_ineq}) is saturated if and only if the function $f$ is (anti-)holomorphic.
+At saturation, the equality $E=4\pi |N|$ is attained, and we have an (anti-)instanton solution.
+A general solution for instantons with arbitrary $N \in \mathbb{N}$ is obtained in \cite{BelavPolyak}.

-The construction of discrete models on a lattice that maintains their topological stabilities is a challenging problem and was studied intensively a few decades ago: \cite{BerLu81} for definition of a topological number, \cite{SpeightWard94} for the sine-Gordon system with the Bogomol'nyi bound, \cite{PietteSchrZakrz95, Ward95} for the Skyrme model, and \cite{Leese89, Ward97} for the $O(3)$ sigma model.
-In particular, Ward \cite{Ward97} argues that, under certain general assumptions, the energy of any configuration with nonzero topological number of \cite{BerLu81} is strictly greater than that of the Bogomol'nyi bound.